vitrum-connect/5gla-qgis/README.md

 ![image](https://github.com/vitrum-connect/5gla-qgis/assets/86096399/964f3d10-961a-47d4-8378-2ee64f802d3b)

-You should find the 5gLa sensor data viewer in the UI.
+You should find the fivegla_visualization in the UI.
 If you check the checkbox left to the plugin you install it. if you uncheck it you deactivate it.
 By clicking Uninstall plugin on the bottom you remove (delete) the plugin folder from your plugins directory.